somia/ninchat-sdk-android/README.md

     ...
     NinchatSession.start(activity);

-At the moment the SDK opens up an activity that tests the connection to the Ninchat server.
+At the moment the SDK opens up an activity that tests the connection to the Ninchat serverAddress.

 Go client connection can be tested with a static method in Connection class: